-Financial factors the biggest obstacles to veterinary care
+Financial factors the biggest obstacle to veterinary care

 Why are Canadian pet parents skipping vet visits?
-For 67%, the answer comes down to money — either the price felt unaffordable, not worth it, or both.
-Younger pet owners were the most likely to say no to care (59%), but the issue isn’t limited to lower incomes.
-Even among households earning more than $90,000 a year, 27% admitted they’ve declined vet care because they simply couldn’t afford it.
+For 67% of those who declined care, the answer comes down to money — either the price felt unaffordable, not worth it, or both.
+Younger pet owners were the most likely to say no to care (59%), but the issue isn't limited to lower incomes.
+Even among households earning more than $90,000 a year, 27% admitted they've declined vet care because they simply couldn't afford it.

-Here’s the tough reality: fewer than one in three pet parents (28%) who said no to care because of cost were given a more affordable option.
+Here's the tough reality: fewer than 1 in 3 pet parents (28%) who said no to care because of cost were given a more affordable option.
 Even fewer — just 21% — were offered a payment plan.
-Yet two-thirds of pet owners say an interest-free plan could double what they’d be able to spend on life-saving treatment.
+Yet two-thirds of pet owners say an interest-free plan could double what they'd be able to spend on life-saving treatment.

 Must Read